 Approximately half a minute to read

-21 days ago Marissa Riggs said:
+about 1 month ago Marissa Riggs said:

 Your choice of Morrisey lyrics were really smart and subtle.
 A few sentences stood out me as odd, such as "legs laid tired" for example, and the meaning was disconnected at times, but that doesn't really matter that much since poetry isn't for the audience, it's for the poet.
 Good work!
 In return, please read 'Like Little Murders' for the swap. :)

-about 1 month ago Ritu said:
+3 months ago Ritu said:

 Hello Hulse sorry for the delayed reply.
 Well the poem was absolutely cool though I didn't understand the meaning.
 The flow and the words were absolutely amazing.
 Glad that I read such a poem

-about 1 month ago Kitsu Ki Yo said:
+3 months ago Kitsu Ki Yo said: